The Head of State offers condolences on the death of Sari Al Mazrouei

-Condolences were also offered alongside His Highness, His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Minister of the Presidential Court, His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, and His Excellency Sheikh Mohammed bin Hamad bin Tahnoon Al Nahyan, Special Affairs Adviser in the Court of Presidential Affairs.
-Presidency.
+Condolences were also offered alongside His Highness, His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Minister of the Presidential Court, His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, and Sheikh Mohammed bin Hamad bin Tahnoon Al Nahyan, Special Affairs Adviser at Office of the Presidency.

 Follow our latest local and sports news and the latest political and economic developments via Google news